Spelling Practice for IELTS Listening: City Names

 Improve your listening skills with this listening practice with big numbers.
 It is common in all section of the IELTS listening test to be asked to listen and write down large numbers.

-Listen to the recording and write down the numbers you hear.
+Listen to the recording below and write down the numbers you hear.
+There are 10 numbers to listening for.

 Answers